 Enter/edit name.
+Save Press the display key.

 Changing the internal number of an internal party

 The base is assigned the internal number INT 1 as a default setting.

 A handset is automatically assigned the lowest free internal number from 2-7 during registration.
 If all numbers are in use, then the number 7 is overwritten as long as this handset is in idle status.
 You can change the internal number of the base and all registered handsets (1-7).